mmcco/ssh-auth-methods/README.md

 exercise restraint, and consider using a [dirt-cheap VPS](http://lowendbox.com/).

 As with all security scanning software, there is potential to make people suspicious or angry if you don't give them prior warning.
-Despite this being a particularly harmless breed, I should probably clarify that I don't offer this script for nefarious or illegal use.
 For everything you need to know about liability, see the included license.

 ## Dependencies